tfriman/emacs-salesforce-task-capture/readme.md

 This will call sfdx cli and store the data in SFDC.
 You will have link to that entry visible on the bottom of the screen.
 You can refresh the view by selecting "Reset Form", you last entry will be the first in "Previous entries".

-## Usability tweaks

-All entries are stored on you local disk, see ```M-x describe-variable RET salesforce-task-history-file```for the location of the file.
-From entries previous accounts list is populated for autofill, same for previous opportunities.
-Also used contacts are parsed from the file and obviously previous entries.

-Previous entries serve for two purposes: they have the link toward sfdc web ui for the entry and also they have the "Copy me" button which copies entry as a template.

 ## Configuration

 Configuration follows Emacs "Easy Customization Interface" so you can customize things easily: